 In September 2015, Jory took part in Great Lake Baroque's inaugural performance, and November 2015 found him in Norway for performances of Benjamin Britten’s A Midsummer Night’s Dream with Bergen National Opera and a special ‘Symfonisk maraton’ concert in which he co-directed the Bergen Filharmoniske Orkester.
 In December 2015, he was heard in New York in a sold-out solo recital at Carnegie Hall.

 Jory made his début as a conductor of opera with a production of Händel’s Agrippina for West Edge Opera in Berkeley, California, in August 2016.
 He followed this by leading Chicago Opera Theater’s production of Henry Purcell’s Fairy Queen in November 2016.
 Capitol Opera Richmond’s production of Mozart’s Bastien und Bastienne took Jory to Virginia’s capital city to conduct performances in February and March 2017.
-Future plans including leading Florentine Opera’s double bill of John Blow’s Venus and Adonis and Purcell’s Dido and Aeneas in Milwaukee, Wisconsin, in January 2018.
+Future plans including leading Florentine Opera’s double bill of John Blow’s Venus and Adonis and Purcell’s Dido and Aeneas in Milwaukee, Wisconsin, in January 2018, in collaboration with Great Lakes Baroque.

 2018 engagements include Jory’s début with The Cleveland Orchestra, with which ensemble he will perform Francis Poulenc’s Concert champêtre.